This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Granular estimating visibility (by business unit, cost center, team, product, service, etc …) in the context of organizational KPIs

-• Stakeholder teams (Product, Leadership, Engineering, Finance) have real-time visibility into a single source of truth for how cloud usage is impacting estimates, forecasts, trends, and budgets
+• FinOps Core and Allied Personas (Product, Leadership, Engineering, Finance, Sustainability) have real-time visibility into a single source of truth for how cloud usage is impacting estimates, forecasts, trends, carbon footprint and budgets

-• integration and automated data flow between cloud cost forecast data and back-end accounting systems used for broader organizational reporting
+• integration and automated data flow between cloud cost forecast data, ESG and back-end accounting systems used for broader organizational reporting

 Functional Activities